openfoodfacts/openfoodfacts-infrastructure/docs/prod-architecture.md

 The server has the [infrastructure git repository](https://github.com/openfoodfacts/openfoodfacts-infrastructure) cloned in `/opt/openfoodfacts-infrastructure` by root user.

-We symlink files in `/etc` to this directory, this enables updating the server with a simple `git pull` (but this still may needs services reload or restart).
+We symlink files in `/etc` to this directory, this enables updating the server with a simple `git pull` (but this still may needs services reload or restart, or a systemctl daemon-reload, etc.).

 `/etc/pve` is a bit particular for it is only an image of Proxmox configuration (and not a real filesystem), thus we cannot use symlink there.
 Instead, we copy the file contents to the git repository after each modifications.